Cuisine of the Midwestern United States: Illinois

 Early settlement in Illinois along the Ohio River included farm owners, tenant farmers and sharecroppers.
 The lowest rung were called "river rats", similar to folks who lived along the Illinois River foraging for clams and mussels, mostly German, Irish, English and Appalachian.
 During winter months when fish, clams and mussels were inaccessible the "river people", or alternately "shantyboat dwellers" hunted possums, beaver or raccoons.
 Lower-income families consumed less milk, meat and eggs in general.
 Whole milk was usually not available outside wealthy families, but children were sometimes given skimmed milk.

 Beans, pork, and potatoes were dietary staples in Southern Illinois.
 Fried eggs, fried pork, biscuits, fruit preserves and coffee were traditional breakfast foods.
 Dinner options consisted of boiled or fried potatoes, green beans cooked in fat, boiled pork, fried fat pork, sliced tomatoes, lettuce wilted with vinegar, macaroni with tomatoes, pie and cake.

 German settlers arriving in the 19th century brought foods like wienerschnitzel, sauerbraten, potato pancakes, rouladen, bratwurst, liverwurst, hasenpfeffer, liver dumplings, cakes like Black Forest cake, Lebkuchen and Schnecken, strudel and cookie recipes like Sandbakelse and Pfeffernüsse.

 By 1890, fish from the Illinois river were being sent upstream to Chicago for sale in commercial markets on the east coast.
 Carp and buffalo fish were used to make gefilte fish or fried carp in cornmeal batter.

-The horseshoe sandwich is rarely seen outside Springfield, Illinois.
+The horseshoe sandwich is rarely seen outside Central Illinois.
 The original version from Springfield was an open-faced sandwich made from a horseshoe-shaped ham steak and two pieces of white toast but it is available with other types of meat like chicken cutlets or hamburger.
 The sandwich is served with a cheese sauce similar to Welsh rarebit and french fries.